 Talk to any B2B trader a few years ago, and he’d tell you the e-commerce would be off-limits.
 He’d list the numerous reasons why not to do it – from relationship to spec, volume, price, discount and delivery.

-To deliver an efficient and personalized service, the seller has to integrate their e-commerce systems with other core platforms, from large back-end supply chain software to intuitive CRM systems.
+To deliver an efficient and personalised service, a seller has to integrate their e-commerce systems with other core platforms, from large back-end supply chain software to the intuitive CRM systems.
 You need a global view across all the channels.

 A critical step in retention could be the integration of your systems with the buy side through a plug in and go format.
 Crucial for the buy side is JIT (just in time) supply or forward inventory management, very important in a seasonal business or the multi-source component projects.

-One of the most tangible ways to deliver personalization is through customized and dynamic pricing.
-An increasing number of sellers is using the price optimization algorithms to deliver dynamic pricing.
-In practical terms, that means sophisticated personalization, taking into account such parameters as a purchasing volume, frequency and long-term relationship value.
+One of the most tangible ways to deliver personalisation is through customised and dynamic pricing.
+To deliver it, an increasing number of sellers is using the price optimisation algorithms.
+In practical terms, that means a sophisticated personalisation, taking into account such parameters as a purchasing volume, frequency and long-term relationship value.
 A buyer who purchases millions of pounds of product every year should expect a more attractive set of pricing incentives than a buyer who purchases footwear on an ad-hoc basis.

-It is also important for online sellers to map the customer journey and to understand places where interactions are disjointed or too impersonal.
-Identifying areas where the destination feels unknown will help you create a seamless experience across all the channels of purchase and interaction.
-Companies that create personalized customer experiences will be the ones that win in 2019 and beyond.
+It is also important for online sellers to map the customer journey and to understand places where the interactions are disjointed or too impersonal.
+Identifying the areas where the destination feels unknown will help you create a seamless experience across all the channels of purchase and interaction.
+Companies that create personalised customer experiences will be the ones that win in 2019 and beyond.